 To create a MyGED account and sign up for the GED exam, you need to go to the website GED.com.
 This is the official website for registration if you want to take the GED tests.

-The GED.com website simplified the process of signing up and you don’t need to answer so many questions as before.
+The GED.com website simplified the process of signing up, and you don’t need to answer as many questions as before.

 Right now, you are only asked about your name, address, and if you are currently attending high school classes.

 Keep in mind that you are eligible to take the GED test only if you are NOT participating in high school classes or another education program.

 Then you will be asked to choose your first subject.
 This is a good practice because most people find it easier to focus on one subject and start with their best subject.

 You can now also pay for your GED tests with the American Express Bluebird card if you don’t hold a major debit or credit card.
 Click on the link to learn more about setting up a free account and applying for the card.

 On the next page, you will be asked when you want to take your chosen subject test.
 You have three choices: